 A request for continued examination under 37 CFR 1.114, including the fee set forth in 37 CFR 1.17(e), was filed in this application on [1] after appeal to the Patent Trial and Appeal Board.
 Therefore, the appeal has been withdrawn pursuant to 37 CFR 1.114.
 The request, however, lacks the submission required by 37 CFR 1.114.
 The proceedings as to the rejected claims are considered terminated, and the application will be passed to issue on allowed claim [2] provided the following formal matters are promptly corrected: [3].
 Prosecution is otherwise closed.
 See MPEP § 1215.01.
-Applicant is required to make the necessary corrections addressing the outstanding formal matters within a shortened statutory period set to expire TWO MONTHS from the mailing date of this letter.
-Extensions of time may be granted under 37 CFR 1.136.
+Applicant is required to make the necessary corrections addressing the outstanding formal matters within a shortened statutory period set to expire TWO (2) MONTHS from the mailing date of this letter.
+Extensions of time may be granted under 37 CFR 1.136, but in no case can any extension carry the date for reply to this letter beyond the maximum period of SIX MONTHS set by statute (35 U.S.C.
+133).

 - 1. If a request for continued examination, including the fee, was filed after a Notice of Appeal or an appeal brief but before a decision on the appeal, and the request lacks the required submission, use this form paragraph to withdraw the appeal if there are allowed claims but outstanding formal matters need to be corrected. - 2.
-In bracket 3, explain the formal matters which must be corrected. - 3.
+In bracket 3, explain the formal matters that must be corrected. - 3.
 To be eligible for continued examination under 37 CFR 1.114, the application must be a utility or plant application filed under 35 U.S.C.
 111(a) on or after June 8, 1995, or an international application filed under 35 U.S.C.
 363 on or after June 8, 1995 that complies with 35 U.S.C.
 371. The RCE must be filed on or after May 29, 2000.